Alexander Thorneycroft: Military career

 In his final despatch from South Africa in June 1902, Lord Kitchener, Commander-in-Chief of the forces during the latter part of the war, described Thorneycroft as "an absolutely reliable officer of great experience, common-sense and force of character."
 For his service in the later part of the war, Thorneycroft received a brevet promotion to colonel on 22 August 1902.

 After the end of the war in June 1902, Thorneycroft was among a number of officers who left Cape Town on the in late July, arriving in Southampton the following month.
 Following his return, he was in November 1902 appointed assistant adjutant-general of the 7th Infantry Division, serving in Dublin, and received the substantive rank of colonel on 12 November 1902.
-He was promoted to temporary brigadier general and became commander of the 14th Infantry Brigade in November 1905 and, promoted in September 1909 to major general, and became general officer commanding (GOC) South Midland Division in September 1911 before retiring from the army in July 1912.
+He was promoted to temporary brigadier general and became commander of the 14th Infantry Brigade in November 1905 and, promoted in September 1909 to major general, and became general officer commanding (GOC) of the South Midland Division, Territorial Force (TF), in September 1911 before retiring from the army in July 1912.

 Later life

-Thorneycroft married Rebekhah Frances Crozier at St Marylebone, London, in 1903.
+Thorneycroft married Rebekhah Frances Crozier (1862–1925) at St Marylebone, London, in 1903.
 They had no children.

 Thorneycroft died at the age of 72 in 1931, at his home Blandford Lodge in Reading, Berkshire.